chesterbr/ruby2600/README.md

 #### Will you make it faster/add sound?

 Now that ruby2600 reached reasonable compatibility with general games (remaining glitches are unlikely to change the emulator structure in any aspect related to performance), it can be worked.
-See the slides mentioned below for some planned strategies.
+See the slides mentioned above for some planned strategies.

 If you want a full-speed emulator with sound and compatible with every single game under the sun, I wholehartedly recommend [Stella](http://stella.sourceforge.net/) - which has been an invaluable source of inspiration, debug help and implementation reference.
 It's what I use to play (other than my real Atari).

-#### Where can I find more information?

-- There are some comments and links on the trickier parts of the code, which refer to interesting pieces of documentation;
-- Slides from the [RubyConfBr 2013](http://www.rubyconf.com.br) presentation [available on SlideShare](http://www.slideshare.net/chesterbr/ruby2600-an-atari-2600-emulator-written-in-ruby).
-They show the overall architecture and are a good introduction for playing around.

 #### Is this logo renderable on an Atari?

 Not sure, I did it one day I was too bored to write code or slides.
 I'd say yes (as a playfield), as long as you are flexible with the background color (or use another object to render the characters).
 But I liked it, so I might eventually try to make a ROM that displays it.

+#### How to browse the source code?

+The slides mentioned above will give you an overview of the core classes.
+If you understand Atari architecture well, you may start with [`Bus`](https://github.com/chesterbr/ruby2600/blob/master/lib/ruby2600/bus.rb) (which, unsurprisingly, connects all the pieces together). [`CPU`](https://github.com/chesterbr/ruby2600/blob/master/lib/ruby2600/cpu.rb) is completely independent and may also be a good starting point.

 ## Optimization Ideas